-SUSTOL is our first commercial product.
+SUSTOL was our first commercial product.
 SUSTOL was approved by the FDA on August 9, 2016, and we commercial sales in the U.S. in October 2016.

-SUSTOL is indicated in combination with other antiemetics in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of MEC or AC combination chemotherapy regimens.
-SUSTOL is an extended-release, injectable 5-hydroxytryptamine type 3 ("5-HT3") receptor antagonist that utilizes our Biochronomer technology to maintain therapeutic levels of granisetron for 35 days.
-The SUSTOL global Phase 3 development program was comprised of two, large, guideline-based clinical studies that evaluated efficacy and safety in more than 2,000 patients with cancer.
-The efficacy of SUSTOL in preventing nausea and vomiting was evaluated in both the acute phase (day 1 following chemotherapy) and the delayed phase (days 2-5 following chemotherapy).
+SUSTOL is indicated in combination with other antiemetics in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy (MEC) or anthracycline and cyclophosphamide (AC) combination chemotherapy regimens.
+SUSTOL is an extended-release, injectable 5-HT3 receptor antagonist that utilizes our Biochronomer Technology to maintain therapeutic levels of granisetron for 35 days.
+The SUSTOL global Phase 3 development program was comprised of two, large, guideline-based clinical studies that evaluated SUSTOL's efficacy and safety in more than 2,000 patients with cancer.
+SUSTOL's efficacy in preventing nausea and vomiting was evaluated in both the acute phase (0 - 24 hours following chemotherapy) and the delayed phase (24 - 120 hours following chemotherapy).

 SUSTOL is the first extended-release 5-HT3 receptor antagonist approved for the prevention of acute and delayed nausea and vomiting associated with both MEC and AC combination chemotherapy regimens.
-A standard of care in the treatment of breast cancer and other cancer types, AC combination chemotherapy regimens are among the most commonly prescribed HEC regimens as defined by both the National Comprehensive Cancer Network ("NCCN") and the American Society of Clinical Oncology ("ASCO").
+A standard of care in the treatment of breast cancer and other cancer types, AC regimens are among the most commonly prescribed HEC regimens, as defined by both the National Comprehensive Cancer Network ("NCCN") and the American Society of Clinical Oncology ("ASCO").

 In February 2017, the NCCN included SUSTOL as a part of its NCCN Clinical Practice Guidelines in Oncology for Antiemesis Version 1.2017.
-The NCCN has given SUSTOL a Category 1 recommendation, the highest level category of evidence and consensus, for use in the prevention of acute and delayed CINV in patients receiving HEC or MEC regimens.
-The guidelines now identify SUSTOL as a "preferred" agent for preventing CINV following MEC.
+The NCCN has given SUSTOL a Category 1 recommendation, the highest level category of evidence and consensus, for use in the prevention of acute and delayed nausea and vomiting in patients receiving HEC or MEC regimens.
+The guidelines now identify SUSTOL as a "preferred" agent for preventing nausea and vomiting following MEC.
 Further, the guidelines highlight the unique, extended-release formulation of SUSTOL.